 Some freelancers do work on cheap laptops, tablets and cell phones.
 However, just because the device only cost a few hundred dollars doesn’t mean the writer can afford to replace it when your virus laden file corrupts their computer or portable device.

-The other option is that your freelancer is working on a custom-built business machine.
-Once a freelancer gets to a certain point, they usually invest the money to buy a high-end custom business computer that can handle multitasking and the heavy demands of having multiple programs open.
-This can mean that they’ve saved for years in order to afford a custom-built business machine that costs in excess of $2,000.
+The other option is that your freelancer is working on a custom built business machine.
+Once a freelancer gets to a certain point, they usually invest the money to buy a high end custom business computer that can handle multitasking and the heavy demands of having multiple programs open.
+This can mean that they’ve saved for years in order to afford a high end custom built business machine that costs in excess of $2,000.
 These machines are designed for heavy multitasking.
 Usually, they are in-line with the specs for gaming machines or machines that are used for drafting, video creation and custom graphics design.
-The last thing your freelancer wants to do is purchase a second one of these machines because your virus-laden file or link destroyed the first one and all the files they had on it.
+The last thing your freelancer wants to do is purchase a second one of these machines because your virus laden file or link destroyed the first one and all the files they had on it.